310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Shinobu %}
 Midori-kun, Midori-kun!
-We are getting customers soon enough, so you cannot show that kind of face, okay~?
+We’re getting customers soon enough, so you can’t show that kind of face, okay~?

 Everyone would just run away!
 {% endbubble %}